flox/pkgdb/docs/params-to-sql.md

 ## TODO: Common Routines

+### `getBaseQueryArgs`

+This routine provides a _base_ set of `PkgQueryArgs` based on global settings so that they may be used to create individual descriptors' queries.

+This is currently only in use by `flox::resolver::UnlockedManifest`, but is preferred for any parameter set containing _global_ settings.

 ### `fillPkgQueryArgs`

 This routine appears on most parameter sets and is used to move parameter fields